Katy Perry v Katie Perry — what a longstanding trade mark battle teaches businesses about brand protection

 However, a recent change to the Jamaican law of what constitutes ‘Jamaican Rum’ has provoked great debate among distillers — with some claiming that the product is deserving of enhanced geographic intellectual property (IP) protection.

-Here, Eddy Martin and Hayley Morgan explore how protected geographical indications (GIs) work as part of this ongoing dispute and outline several other ways in which food and drink products could be protected by IP rights.
+Here, Hayley Morgan explores how protected geographical indications (GIs) work as part of this ongoing dispute and outline several other ways in which food and drink products could be protected by IP rights.

 Most of us are likely to be familiar with the concept of protecting a brand through registered trade mark protection.
 However, such protection is unsuitable for terms that merely describe a particular product or its origin and/or need to be free for use by a number of different entities.